ImTheLex/myspotify-V2/README.md

 - Add an Artist Relation
 - Delete an Artist Relation
 - FAQ pages
-- Reset password through your account (forgot password should work based on recover token)
+- Change password through your account (forgot password should work based on recover token)
+- Responsive for contact and admin pages
+- Some audio related functionnalities.

 # Why is it this way ?